 12 Workshop Supplies You Should Always Buy at the Dollar Store

-Glue Gun & Sticks
+Glue Gun and Glue Sticks

 Dollar store sponges can be used for everything from upgrading flower pots to making a DIY ice pack.
 Depending on your local store’s inventory, you may find cleaning sponges, dish sponges or finer-pore “car wash” sponges.

-Does your eyesight need a helping hand?
-If so, you know how expensive new glasses can be.
-Unfortunately, it’s easy to damage your glasses in a workshop environment, and the dusty air can be a pain if you wear contact lenses.
-Rather than risk your expensive designer frames, stock your workshop with multiple pairs of dollar store reading glasses.
+We know how expensive eyeglasses can be; and unfortunately, it’s easy to damage your glasses in a workshop environment.
+Rather than risk your pricey designer frames, stock your workshop with multiple pairs of dollar store reading glasses.

 You’ll always have a pair at hand, and you won’t worry if you scratch a lens or snap a frame.

-Remember that reading glasses are not a substitute for safety glasses, though.
-And, here’s a tip for keeping glasses safe in your shop!
+But remember that reading glasses are not a substitute for safety glasses.
+Here’s a tip for keeping glasses safe in your shop!

 Mops, Brooms, and Buckets

 Cleaning your workshop can be tough on your supplies.
 The nature of DIY projects means that you’ll be cleaning up wood, metal and other debris that will eventually wear out any mop or broom.

 Keep this expense to a minimum by picking up replacements at the dollar store.
 Here’s our list of tips to keep your workshop clean and tidy.